Course Outline

 Description

 Human geography is the study of societies and their environments, of peoples and places.
 This thought-provoking course will engage with geographical theories to better understand our everyday connections to landscape and place; colonialism and global economies; sites of consumption and production; identities, difference and exclusion.
-This course is foundational to further studies of geography, and will also provide a strong basis to complement study in many social and environmental sciences and the humanities.
+This course is foundational to further studies of geography, and will also provide a strong basis to compliment study in social and environmental sciences, planning and the humanities.

 How will this course be delivered?